suiiz-app/laravel-rabitmq/README.md

 # Laravel RabbitMQ

-The RabbitMQ Laravel Package provides seamless integration with RabbitMQ messaging queue system in Laravel applications.
+The RabbitMQ Laravel Package is a fork of the original laravel-rabbitmq package by kunalvarma05.
+It provides seamless integration with RabbitMQ messaging queue system in Laravel applications.
 It allows you to efficiently exchange messages between different parts of your application, facilitating asynchronous and distributed processing.

+By leveraging the power of RabbitMQ, you can improve the performance and scalability of your Laravel application.
+With this package, you can easily configure exchanges, queues, and bindings, and publish/consume messages using familiar Laravel syntax and conventions.

 ## Features
 - Producers
 - Consumers
 - Publish / Subscribe